 How big is your collection?

-Tell us how many buttons you’ve collected over the years.
+Tell us how many buttons you've collected over the years.
 How big is your stash?
-We’ll be giving away a free Conference Tote Bag class to who ever sends the most impressive photo and story.
+Don't be shy.

 If you ever find yourself short of buttons, you can find a huge selection on Amazon.
 Click here to have a look.